-Asylum seekers fight transfer to ‘quasi-prison’ barge amid delays and safety issues
+‘Quasi-prison’ barge delayed as asylum seekers fight move

 “That’s why our volunteers are doing everything they can to support people to challenge the government’s decisions.”

-The Migrants Organise group said the barge, which has had its 222 tiny cabins filled with bunk beds to increase capacity, was “simply not suitable accommodation” for vulnerable asylum seekers.
+A charity called Migrants Organise said the barge, which has had its 222 tiny cabins filled with bunk beds to increase capacity, was “simply not suitable accommodation” for vulnerable asylum seekers.

 Legal organiser Brian Dikoff said its lawyers had sent “formal correspondence” to the Home Office questioning whether the barge amounts to unlawful detention, because migrants cannot freely move around Portland Port and must be taken out by an official bus.